 Defined the sub_jwk claim.

-Clarified that the offline_access scope value MAY NOT be used with the Implicit Client Profile.
+Clarified that the offline_access scope value MUST NOT be used with the Implicit Client Profile.

 To remove ambiguity in the self-issued sub computation, changed the text "the concatenation of the key values" to "the concatenation of the bytes of the UTF-8 representations of the base64url encoded key values".